makeopensource/mOS/docs/lib/device/Keyboard.md

 A keycode is an abstract representation of a physical key.
 There are many keyboard layouts; to reduce complexity and allow software to be independent from hardware, keycodes are used.
 Our keycodes reflect the layout of an ANSI US QWERTY full-size keyboard.
 For the full list of keycodes, see [keyboard.h](../../../src/lib/device/keyboard.h).

-Conversion from scancode, the byte(s) a keyboard gives us, to keycode differs from keyboard to keyboard.
-In addition, keyboards may have states that modify the interpretation of other keys.
-To abstract this, the state of every key is maintained along with a "code point function" associated with the keyboard.
+The process of converting from scancode (the byte(s) a keyboard gives us) to keycode is different from keyboard to keyboard.
+Keyboards may have states that modify the interpretation of other keys.
+To abstract this, we maintain the state of every key along with a "code point function" associated with the keyboard.

 A "code point function" is a function that takes a reference to a keyboard's state and a scancode and returns a `KeyPress` structure.
 The function should modify and interpret the current state as necessary to perform translation, although it is not strictly necessary to do so.
-An example of one of these keys is numlock.
+An example of one of these keys is caps lock.
+When caps lock is not on (by default), the characters you type are all lowercase.
+Clicking the caps lock key changes the keyboard state, and all keys pressed thereafter are capitalized.
+Clicking caps lock again returns the keyboard capitalization to its default state.

 ## KeyPresses